Title and statement of responsibility area

 Scope and content

-File consists of one election petition signed by Israel D. Bowman, Thomas Millar, Alexander Millar, Ward Hamilton Bowlby, David Sovereign Bowlby, William Pipe, August Fucks, Casper Heller, John Hoffman, Daniel Snyder, William Hespeler, William Fischer, George Randall regarding the election of a member to serve in the Legislative Assembly of the Province of Canada for the North Riding of the County of Waterloo.
-The petition was in the possession of John Motz.
+File consists of one election petition regarding the election of a member to serve in the Legislative Assembly of the Province of Canada for the North Riding of the County of Waterloo.
+The petition was in the possession of John Motz and was signed by Israel D. Bowman, Thomas Millar, Alexander Millar, Ward Hamilton Bowlby, David Sovereign Bowlby, William Pipe, August Fucks, Casper Heller, John Hoffman, Daniel Snyder, William Hespeler, William Fischer, and George Randall.